 - Both birds and mammals are tetrapods – vertebrates with four limbs.
 Don’t get confused – birds’ forelimbs are modified into wings but are still true limbs by their morphology.

 - Birds and mammals are warm-blooded animals – endotherms.
-Their bodies maintain a stable temperature different (and usually higher) than the ambient temperature.
+Their bodies maintain a constant body temperature different (and usually higher) than the ambient temperature.
+This is necessary to adapt to colder temperatures.

 - Birds and mammals are insulated (with feathers and fur, respectively) and can shiver to keep warm.